 Additionally, take these examples and personalize them to align your email campaigns with your users.
 With this tip, remember to think about one-to-one marketing tactics.
 Create your emails as though you’ve intentionally designed them for each individual user.
 After doing so, you’ll be one step closer to creating an extremely effective, successful, and most importantly, persuasive email campaign.

-To sharpen your skills further, make sure to read the fourth article within this series, which will focus on Cialdini’s fourth principle of persuasion, liking.
+In the fourth article of this series, we’ll focus on Cialdini’s fourth principle of persuasion, liking.
 There, we’ll teach you how to identify, apply, and execute this principle.